 Stages of the CS Course Information and Career Path

-The student who wishes to join the course after 10+2 would required to undergo 3 phases to seek the company Secretaries Course i.e.
+The student who wishes to join the course after 10+2 would be required to undergo 3 phases to seek the company Secretaries Course, i.e.

 To join the course after graduation, students must go through two levels of the Company Secretaryship.

-Apart from that the students would be needed to undergo practical training for nearly 15 months.
+Apart from that, the students would need to undergo practical training for nearly 15 months.

 The Foundation Programme, lasting eight months, is available for students who have completed their 10+2 in Arts, Science, or Commerce.